What's in Your Period Underwear?

 We spend a lot of time at Venus Matters researching fabrics to find the very best in safety, practicality, and beauty.
 Along the way, we’ve had the opportunity to use silver-infused fabrics, touted for their anti-bacterial benefits.

-Exposing the bodies of our customers to nanoparticles of silver just seemed too risky—intuitively, we passed (we do, however, offer the only FDA approved anti-bacterial fabric made from the biomass of shellfish in our Deluxe Venus Mat covers).
+Exposing the bodies of our customers to nanoparticles of silver just seemed too risky—intuitively, we passed.

 So when we saw the environmental organization, Women’s Voices for the Earth (WVE), had released a new fact sheet on the use of nanosilver in period products, we took it a step further, emailing a popular period underwear company about the use of nanosilver in their undies (frustratingly, it's not stated upfront on their site).